davidjbradshaw/eslint-config-auto/README.md

 > Automatically configure ESLint based on project dependencies

 This project got created because I got tired of managing [eslint](https://eslint.org) in multiple different projects and trying to keep them all vaguely in sync.
 It will automatically configure the [airbnb eslint rules](https://github.com/airbnb/javascript) and a curated selection of [plugins](https://github.com/davidjbradshaw/eslint-config-auto#rules) that are normally too much bother to setup.
-This is done based on the contents of your projects `package.json` file each time you run eslint, so that when you add a new library to your project, the associated plugin will get automatically included.
+This is done based on the contents of your projects `package.json` file each time you run eslint.
+When you add a new library to your project, the associated plugin will get automatically included.

 The aim here is to include a range of *mostly reasonable* plugins, whilst not being overly restrictive.
 The recommended configs for each plugin are used with a few exceptions for rules that seem unduely restrictive, these have been [disabled](https://github.com/davidjbradshaw/eslint-config-auto#rules-1).
 If you use Prettier then all the formating rules are also omitted by including [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier).